Back to Blog

 DryGrains, powdersMinimal

-Some materials approved for aqueous foods are NOT approved for fatty foods because fats extract certain compounds more aggressively.
+Materials approved for aqueous foods may not be approved for fatty foods because fats can extract certain compounds more aggressively than water-based products.
+Always verify approval for the specific food category you’re handling.

 Temperature Considerations